 The Organization receives funding from the State of Tennessee Department of Finance and Administration, Division of Intellectual and Developmental Disabilities for family support services to be provided to persons with severe disabilities and who are eligible for such support.
 Certain requirements must be met as provided by the Family Support Guidelines Act before support can be given by the Organization.
-The Organization paid \$705,713 and \$704,513 during the years ended June 30, 2020 and 2019, respectively, to eligible persons for family support services.
+The Organization paid \$720,958 and \$705,713 during the years ended June 30, 2021 and 2020, respectively, to eligible persons for family support services.

-Under the State of Tennessee Department of Health TBI funding arrangement, the Organization paid \$230,000 to those who were eligible for such support for both years ended June 30, 2020 and 2019, respectively.
+Under the State of Tennessee Department of Health TBI funding arrangement, the Organization paid \$235,000 and \$230,000 to those who were eligible for such support for both years ended June 30, 2021 and 2020, respectively.

-During the year ended June 30, 2019, the Organization received funding from the Metropolitan Government of Nashville and Davidson County that provides the Organization with funds for distribution on behalf of eligible individuals by having past due rent, mortgage, or utilities.
-The Organization paid \$34,595 during the year ended June 30, 2019 to eligible persons under this program.
-Such amounts are included with the client benefits under the family support and TBI funding arrangements in the consolidated statements of activities and functional expenses.
+During the year ended June 30, 2021, the Organization received funding through the CARES Act from the State of Tennessee Department of Human Services that provides the Organization with funds for distribution on behalf of eligible individuals for COVID-19 relief.
+The Organization paid \$180,000 during the year ended June 30, 2021 to eligible persons under this program.
+Such amounts are included with the client benefits under the CARES Act arrangements in the consolidated statements of activities and functional expenses.